Bariatric Surgery as a Treatment for Type 2 Diabetes

 To view a PDF version of this article, please click here.

 Almost 25 percent of Americans are affected by obesity, and between 3 and 5 percent of the adult population is severely affected by obesity, meaning they are 100 pounds or more above their ideal body weight.
 Morbid obesity is associated with the development of multiple life-threatening conditions, such as diabetes, hypertension (high blood pressure) and heart disease.

 Combating obesity has been approached through dieting, medications, behavioral modification and exercise.
 The only treatment for morbid obesity proven to be consistently effective in the long-run, however, is bariatric surgery.

 Diabetes Linked to Obesity

 Obesity is a very important factor in the development of type 2 diabetes.
 This disease is marked by high levels of sugar (glucose) in the blood and occurs when the body does not respond correctly to insulin, a hormone released by the pancreas.
-An obese person has double the risk of developing diabetes, and a severely obese person is at a tenfold increased risk.
+A person with obesity has double the risk of developing diabetes, and a severely person with obesity is at a tenfold increased risk.